Minor Threat: Subsequent activities

 In March 1984, six months after the band broke up, the EPs Minor Threat and In My Eyes were compiled together and re-released as the Minor Threat album.
 The Complete Discography archival compilation would follow in 1989, with the additional release of First Demo Tape in 2003.
 Two previously unreleased songs were featured on the 20 Years of Dischord compilation in 2002.

-MacKaye went on to found Embrace with former members of the Faith, Egg Hunt with Jeff Nelson, and later Fugazi, the Evens, and Coriky, as well as collaborating on Pailhead.

-Baker went on to play in Junkyard, the Meatmen, Dag Nasty and Government Issue.
-Since 1994, Baker has been a member of Bad Religion.

-Preslar was briefly a member of Glenn Danzig's Samhain, and his playing appears on a few songs on the band's first record.
-He joined The Meatmen in 1984, along with fellow Minor Threat member Brian Baker.
-He later ran Caroline Records, signing and working with (among others) Peter Gabriel, Ben Folds, Chemical Brothers, and Idaho, and ran marketing for Sire Records.
-He graduated from Rutgers University School of Law and lives in New Jersey.

 Nelson played less-frantic alternative rock with Three and The High-Back Chairs before retiring from live performance.
 He runs the record label Adult Swim Records (distributed by Dischord) and Pedestrian Press, as well as being a political activist.
-He resides in Toledo, Ohio.

-The band's own Dischord Records released material by many bands from the Washington, D.C., area, such as Government Issue, Void, Scream, Fugazi, Artificial Peace, Rites of Spring, Gray Matter, and Dag Nasty, and became a respected independent record label.

-Hansgen formed Second Wind with Rich Moore, a former Minor Threat roadie and drummer for the Untouchables.
-In 1992, he worked as a producer on the first Tool EP Opiate.

 Copyright issues

 "Major Threat"

 In 2005, a mock-up of the cover of Minor Threat's first EP (also used on the Minor Threat LP and Complete Discography CD) was copied by athletic footwear manufacturer Nike for use on a promotional poster for a skateboarding tour called "Major Threat".
 Nike also altered Minor Threat's logo (designed by Jeff Nelson) for the same campaign, as well as featuring Nike shoes in the new picture, rather than the combat boots worn by Ian MacKaye's younger brother Alec on the original.

 MacKaye issued a press statement condemning Nike's actions and said that he would discuss legal options with the other members of the band.
 Meanwhile, fans, at the encouragement of Dischord, organized a letter-writing campaign protesting Nike's infringement.
 On June 27, 2005, Nike issued a statement apologizing to Minor Threat, Dischord Records, and their fans for the "Major Threat" campaign and said that all promotional artwork (print and digital) that they could acquire was destroyed.